wp-plugins/contact-form-maker/readme.txt

 	Simple Captcha This is a easy to configure Simple Captcha.
 The number of randomly generated symbols can be set by the value of Captcha size attribute.
 The field has several attributes: Field Id, Field Name, Field Label, Field Label Position, Class Name, Additional Attributes.
 	Recaptcha This is an alternative option for Captcha that uses Public and Private Keys.
 You will need to create reCaptcha keys with the help of a dedicated tool.The tool can be found on https://www.google.com/recaptcha/admin/create.

 3.9    Page Break: This can be used to break the form into distinct pages.
 Use Page Title to provide a title for the given page.
-Furthermore, the following parameters of the “Next” and “Previous” navigation buttons can be customized:
+Furthermore, the following parameters of the "Next" and "Previous" navigation buttons can be customized:
 	Type, Name, Class Name, Check the required fields , Additional Attributes.

 3.10    Section Break: This option allows adding a section break to the form page.